Why Are We Coloring in Math Class?

 - Benefits for adults

-Here are a few benefits I found, as coloring relates to adults (which all those middle school math students will be turning into soon enough):
+Here are a few benefits I found, as coloring relates to adults:

 Benefits of Coloring